ibm-cloud-docs/containers/storage-file-vpc-apps.md

     {: codeblock}

-    Example storage class selection:
+    Second-generation example:

-    If you provision a 10Gi PVC by using the `ibmc-vpc-file-min-iops` storage class, then the maximum IOPS is 1,000.
+    If you provision a 10Gi PVC by using the first-generation `ibmc-vpc-file-min-iops` storage class, then the maximum IOPS is 1,000.
 The default allocated is 100 and throughput is fixed to 210 Mbps, which is not tunable.

-    However, if you provision a 10Gi PVC by using the `ibmc-vpc-file-regional` storage class, then the IOPS is fixed to 35,000 and the maximum throughput is tunable up to 8192 Mbps, even though it defaults to 8 Mbps.
+    However, if you provision a 10Gi PVC by using the second-generation `ibmc-vpc-file-regional` storage class, then the IOPS is fixed to 35,000 and the maximum throughput is tunable up to 8192 Mbps, even though it defaults to 8 Mbps.

-    For another example, if you initially provision a PVC with a size less than 16 TB and fixed IOPS 500 by using the `ibmc-vpc-file-500-iops` storage class, the IOPS and throughput is fixed and calculated based on size and IOPS.
+    For another example, if you initially provision a PVC with a size less than 16 TB and fixed IOPS 500 by using the first-generation `ibmc-vpc-file-500-iops` storage class, the IOPS and throughput is fixed and calculated based on size and IOPS.

-    To expand that PVC beyond 16 TB, then the `ibmc-vpc-file-500-iops` storage class cannot work.
-By using the `ibmc-vpc-file-regional-max-bandwidth` storage class instead, a PVC of any size can be provisioned up to 32 TB and has up to 35000 IOPS and a default throughput of 8192 Mbps, which is tunable.
+    To expand that PVC beyond 16 TB, then the first-generation `ibmc-vpc-file-500-iops` storage class cannot work.
+By using the second-generation `ibmc-vpc-file-regional-max-bandwidth` storage class instead, a PVC of any size can be provisioned up to 32 TB and has up to 35000 IOPS and a default throughput of 8192 Mbps, which is tunable.

     ```yaml